DataDog/azureservicefabric-dotnet-tracing-sample/README.md

   </ServiceManifestImport>
 ```

-Within the ServiceManifest.xml of the service responsible for deploying the Datadog Tracer, add the reference to the install script.
+In the `ServiceManifest.xml` of the service responsible for deploying the tracer, add the reference to the install script:

 ```
   <CodePackage Name="Code" Version="1.0.0">
     <SetupEntryPoint>